Table of Contents

 The impact of investing in virtual care resources

+Can your campus health center and counseling center meet students’ demand for care?
 As inflation, regulatory changes, and evolving technology create new challenges and opportunities for college and university health departments, virtual health care is a means to improve mental health support on your campus, while also reducing costs.
 A study of telehealth patients confirms telehealth can expand care while reducing costs.
 The study is only the latest in a growing body of evidence that shows one of the value propositions of telehealth for student experience is a cost reduction in conjunction with simultaneous growth in patient access to needed care and support systems.

 The result is a happier, healthier campus.
 Contact TimelyCare to explore identifying funding for a virtual well-being program.